International Love

 "International Love" is a song by American rapper and singer Pitbull featuring fellow American singer Chris Brown from the former's studio album, Planet Pit (2011).
 The song was written by Pitbull, Claude Kelly, and producers Soulshock, Peter Biker, Sean Hurley.

 The song was first released on May 27, 2011, as the first promotional single from the album.
 However, on October 11, 2011, the single started airing on rhythmic radio in the US, and was finally released as the fourth and final official single on November 1, 2011, when it impacted US mainstream radio.
 It peaked at number 13 on the US Billboard Hot 100 chart.

 The song also received publicity when it was featured prominently in the trailer for the 2012 film Step Up Revolution.
-It has also gained popularity on social media platforms in 2023 as an internet meme, mainly centered on Mortal Kombat 1 character Johnny Cage.

 Background and composition

 "International Love" first appeared online in January 2011.
 Later that year, "International Love" was released as a promotional single on May 29, 2011.
 Later, the song was released as the fourth official single from the album on November 1, 2011.

 The song was written by Pitbull, Soulshock, Peter Biker, Sean Hurley and Claude Kelly, and it was produced by Soulshock, Biker and Hurley.
 American R&B recording artist Chris Brown provides guest vocals on the hook and bridge.
 The song is a dance-pop song and is written in the key of C minor with a tempo of 120 beats per minute, following the strong "world dance music" feel of the other singles of the album.